 If you’re chasing a Marriott card for the 15 elite night credits, and you don’t want to pay an annual fee, the Bonvoy Bold has you covered.
 If you're going to build a balance of Marriott points via spending on your card, or you want better perks such as Gold Elite status or an annual free night certificate, you will get better value from either of the mid-tier Marriott cards or the Marriott Bonvoy Brilliant Card.

 Considering it would take a Chase 5/24 slot AND lock you out of applying for other Marriott cards, this card probably isn't a good choice for most.
 The major exception would be folks that simply don't want a card with an annual fee.
-If the 15-elite-night credits would make a difference for you, the Bonvoy Bold could be the right pick, but most should pass on the current offer.
+If the 15-elite-night credits would make a difference for you, the Bonvoy Bold could be the right pick.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.